-- 1. File is the memory of an office and thus of an organisation. - 2.
-File help to save times and ease information retrieval - 3.
-File aid speedy operations that is in terms of urgency. - 4.
-File takes custody of official documents in both formal and informal offices. - 5.
-File could holds about 100 pages of A-4 credentials documents.
+- (i) File is the memory of an office and thus of an organization. - (ii) File help to save times and ease information retrieval - (iii) File aid speedy operations that are in terms of urgency. - (iv) File takes custody of official documents in both formal and informal offices. - (v) File could hold about 100 pages of A-4 credentials documents.